Family mruby OS: A Multi-VM MicroRuby System Built on FreeRTOS

 Mouse interaction is still incomplete as well, so for now I move the shell window using the arrow keys.

-Shell-like Demo Application Code
+Bouncing Ball App Demo Application Code

-fmruby-core/main/app/default_app/mrblib/shell.app.rb at main · family-mruby/fmruby-core
+fmruby-core/flash/app/sample/mruby.app.rb at main · family-mruby/fmruby-core

 Core of Family mruby OS.
 Contribute to family-mruby/fmruby-core development by creating an account on GitHub.

-class ShellApp < FmrbApp
+class BouncingBallApp < FmrbApp

 def initialize